The good news is that cancer does not cause little itchy white bumps on the palms.

-The image below shows dyshidrotic eczema on the palm.
+The image below shows dyshidrotic eczema on a finger.
 These can itch like mad and may also appear on the edges of one’s fingers, toes and the bottoms of the feet.

 Dyshidrotic eczema — which you should never scratch — has no cure but it’s manageable with proper care.
 The condition is not contagious.

 If the situation with your palms can accurately be described as “lots of very small white-flesh, flesh-toned or flesh-pink colored bumps that itch,” then it’s a good bet that you have dyshidrotic eczema.
 A dermatologist can easily make the diagnosis.

 Dr. Prystowsky adds, “Contact allergen may also cause fluid-filled, flesh-toned bumps on the palms and sides of your fingers.”